Eigenfunctionals for positive operators: Proof of the theorems

 We now prove the theorems stated in the introduction.
 We have already recorded that \Cref{thm:multi-KR-bis} implies \Cref{thm:multi-KR} which in turn contains \Cref{thm:KR}.

-Since \Cref{lem:chapeau} fails without the countability assumption, it is natural to prove \Cref{thm:multi-KR-bis} first for countable semigroups $S$.
+Since \Cref{lem:chapeau} fails without the countability assumption, it is natural to prove \Cref{thm:multi-KR-bis} first for countable monoids $S$.
 This already contains the case of \Cref{thm:KR}.

 \begin{proof}[Proof of \Cref{thm:multi-KR-bis} for $S$ countable] We recall the setting.
-We are given a countable commutative semigroup $S$ of positive linear maps $T\colon V\to V$ on an ordered vector space $V$, an element $v\geq 0$ and a positive linear functional $\zeta$ on the orbit ideal $V_{S v}$ such that $\zeta$ is bounded on $S v$ and $\zeta(v)\neq 0$.
+We are given a countable commutative monoid $S$ of positive linear maps $T\colon V\to V$ on an ordered vector space $V$, an element $v\geq 0$ and a positive linear functional $\zeta$ on the orbit span $\Span(S v)$ such that $\zeta$ is bounded on $S v$ and $\zeta(v)\neq 0$.
 In particular, $v\gneqq 0$.

-To uniformize notation, we suppose that $S$ contains the identity, adding it to $S$ if needed.
+We first note that $\zeta$ can be extended to a positive linear functional on the orbit ideal $V_{S v}$ by the Kantorovich theorem (\cite[Theorem~1.6.1]{Jameson} or~\cite[Theorem~1.36]{Aliprantis-Tourky}).
+That theorem requires $\Span(S v)$ to majorize $V_{S v}$ (i.e. to be cofinal in it), which is the case by~$(*)$.

 Each $T$ restricts to a positive linear map $V_{S v}\to V_{S v}$ on the ideal $V_{S v}$; we still denote it by $T$.
 We endow the algebraic dual $V_{S v}^*$ of $V_{S v}$ with the weak-* topology, which is complete as mentioned earlier.
 It follows that the positive cone $C=(V_{S v}^*)^+$ is also complete and hence weakly complete since the weak-* topology is a weak topology.